What does the sacral plexus supply to?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The sacral plexus is a network of nerves that is formed from the anterior rami of the lumbar and sacral spinal nerves, specifically from L4 to S4.
-Its primary function is to supply innervation to the lower limb and pelvic region.
+The sacral plexus is a network of nerve fibers that emerge from the lumbosacral region of the spinal cord, specifically from the anterior rami of the spinal nerves L4 to S4.
+Its primary function is to provide motor and sensory innervation to the structures of the lower limb and the pelvic area.

 Subscribe